lautmat/aws-contactformcaptcha-api/README.md

 The costs are extremely low because everything runs serverless and on-demand.

-# What does is required?
+# What does it require?

 Not much, as everything has been automated.
 Just make sure the following are available: